HPMicro Semiconductor Announces the Release of the HPM6000 series of Microcontrollers with AndesCore™ dual D45 cores

 About HPMicro Semiconductor

-HPMicro Semiconductor Co., Ltd. is founded in Shanghai, started in the summer of 2020.
-It has wholly-owned subsidiaries in Tianjin and Wuhan.
+HPMicro Semiconductor Co., Ltd. was located in Shanghai with wholly-owned subsidiaries in Tianjin and Wuhan.

-HPMicro’s mission is to build a high performance general purpose MCU portfolio that meets the modern day’s demand for increasing computing power.
-HPMicroers are group of people who are very passionate about building world class MCUs, the MCUs that challenge the boundary and break the record, as well as are easy to use and have a good performance/price balances.
-HPMicro's target market is industrial application, segments like industrial automation, building control, robotic, motor control, digital power, smart appliance and smart home.
+HPMicro’s mission is to build a high-performance general-purpose MCU portfolio that meets the modern-day demand for increased computing power.
+HPMicroers are a group of people who are very passionate about building world-class MCUs that challenge boundaries, break records, are easy to use, and have a good performance/price balance.
+HPMicro's target market is industrial applications, including industrial automation, building control, robotic, motor control, digital power, smart appliance, and smart home.

 About Andes Technology

-Sixteen years in business and a Founding Premier member of RISC-V International, Andes is a leading supplier of high-performance/low-power 32/64-bit embedded processor IP solutions, and a main force to take RISC-V mainstream.
+Sixteen years in business and a Founding Premier member of RISC-V International, Andes is a leading supplier of high-performance/low-power 32/64-bit embedded processor IP solutions, and the driving force in taking RISC-V mainstream.
 Andes’ fifth-generation AndeStar™ architecture adopted the RISC-V as the base.
 Its V5 RISC-V CPU families range from tiny 32-bit cores to advanced 64-bit cores with DSP, FPU, Vector, Linux, superscalar, and/or multicore capabilities.
 The annual volume of Andes-Embedded SoCs has exceeded 2 billion since 2020 and continues to rise.
-To the end of Q3 2021, the cumulative volume of Andes-Embedded™ SoCs has reached 9 billion.
+At the end of Q3 2021, the cumulative volume of Andes-Embedded™ SoCs has reached 9 billion.
 For more information, please visit https://www.andestech.com.
 Follow Andes on LinkedIn, Twitter, Facebook, and YouTube!